Sukte clan

-The Sukte are one of the clan of Zomi people in Manipur state in India, and a former subject of the Guite until before they claimed their independent chieftainship under the military cover of Pawihang in the mid 19th century CE.
+The Sukte are one of the clans of Tedim Chins (also called "Zomi") that mainly inhabit the Tedim district in Myanmar, with small numbers in India, in Manipur, Meghalaya and Assam states.
+They are recognized as a Scheduled Tribe in Manipur.
+Since 1995, they have been part of the Zomi Re-unification Organisation in Manipur.

+Social status

 They were listed as Salhte in the 1947 Constitution where they are among the groups given Adivasi status.
-They are commonly referred to as the Zomi by others, but they use the name Sukte for themselves.
+They are commonly referred to as the Zo by others, but they use the name Sukte for themselves.

+Population

 Only five people were counted in this ethnic group in the 1981 census.
-However the leader of the youth group for the Zomi claims there are 3,500 Sukte currently.
+However the leader of the youth group for the Kuki/Zo claims there are 3,500 Sukte currently.
 The Sukte are agriculturalists, growing primarily maize and rice.
 They are mainly Christian in religion.